dalbay/Angular-and-NET_Core-Sample-App/README.md

       { path: "show-book/:id", component: ShowBookComponent }
     ])
    ```
-   One last thing that we need to change is that we need to go to the nav-menu, and then go inside the nav-menu.component.html.
-So here we want to have only two options.
-The first option is going to be when we want to add a new book.
-So for that, we just write in here the name of the link, is going to be Add, and the route link new-book.
-The other option is going to be all books, or we can just write in here Books, and the URL for this one is going to be /books.
+   - One last thing that we need to change is the navigation; for that we need to go to the nav-menu, and then go inside the *nav-menu.component.html*.
+We have two navigations.
    ```HTML
            <ul class="navbar-nav flex-grow">
           <li